 Moving abroad is an exciting time for any family, but it can also be stressful.
-Preparing to sell your home can seem like a mammoth task, but this doesn’t have to be the case.
+While the United Kingdom (UK) is currently in lockdown you can still prepare for your up-and-coming move happening later in the year.
 Here are a few tips to think about if you are planning on selling your home when relocating abroad:

 Consider whether selling is the right thing to do

 First of all, it’s worth looking at whether selling is necessary.
 Renting your house out whilst abroad can be a less risky proposition, at least for the first few months.
 This does mean you probably won’t have the capital available to buy a property abroad.
 However renting can be a good way to get a feel for where you want to live, and property hunting when you’re in the country is far easier than searching remotely.

 Choose agents carefully

 Renting – or selling – can be simplified by using a good agent to manage the process.
 When renting your property some agents, for a fee, can manage the property for you, find tenants and even organise repairs.

 Whether you’re selling or renting it is important to advise the tax man of your intentions and seek financial advice.
 If renting out a property in the UK you may be able to apply for the Non-Resident Landlord Scheme, which has tax advantages.
 Bear in mind that you may have to take Capital Gains Tax into consideration if you sell after a period of letting your UK property.